Public Affairs Council

 The Public Affairs Council (PAC) is an American professional association for people working in public administration and policy founded in 1954 by President Dwight D. Eisenhower.
-Its mission is to advance the field of public affairs and provide resources to public affairs executives and managers to help them achieve their business and professional goals.
+Its mission is to advance the field of public affairs and provide resources to public affairs executives and managers.
 Based in Washington, D.C., PAC counts over 600 corporations, associations and consulting firms as members.

 History

 The Public Affairs Council was launched in 1954 by President Dwight D. Eisenhower, when he convened a meeting of business executives to suggest the creation of a national organization to make business people from both parties active participants in the political process.
-First incorporated as the Effective Citizens Organization (ECO), the ECO relocated to Washington, DC from New York City in 1962 and changed its name to the Public Affairs Council in 1965.
+First incorporated as the Effective Citizens Organization (ECO) in Newark, New Jersey, the ECO relocated to New York City in 195XXXXXX and then to Washington DC in 1962.
+It changed its name to the Public Affairs Council in 1965.

 In the 1950s, the concept of corporate public affairs was only beginning to come into vogue, and at the time meant mostly legislature watching and corporate community involvement.
 Today, the definition of "public affairs" is much broader, encompassing political involvement, lobbying (government relations), political action committees, corporate community involvement, issues management, grassroots advocacy, and public relations.
 This broadening of the field of public affairs and an increased understanding of the importance of political involvement has been demonstrated in the growth of formal corporate and association public affairs programs.
 In the 1950s, only a handful of companies had formal programs, today, thousands of companies and associations have them.

 Since its founding, the expansion of the Public Affairs Council and its operations has mirrored the growth of the public affairs profession.
 In the beginning, the Council offered only a few limited services and a monthly newsletter, but today, the Public Affairs Council offers a comprehensive program of public affairs and government relations services, several monthly and annual publications, and dozens of annual conferences.